 Before you leave Australia check if your medication is legal in each country you're travelling to.

-There is a risk of exposure to tick-borne encephalitis and other tick-borne diseases in forested areas.
+Tick-borne encephalitis and other tick-borne diseases in a risk in forested areas in Latvia.
 Ticks are common from spring to autumn (March to November).

 Protect yourself against tick-borne illnesses by: